 - A black and white photo without contrast can be dull, but not always.
 If you want a muted, light and airy feeling, a lack of contrast is needed, so colors that photograph as light gray will work well.

-Even before we pick up the camera, we should think about how color will affect the photos.
+Even before we pick up the camera, we should think about photography composition and the impact of color in the photos.

 1. Complementary colors

 On the other hand, using complementary colors in color photography is always a good idea, because they stand out from each other in color photos.

 2. Isolating a subject with color